paragliding training center

 the upper chest strap is used to help prevent the shoulder straps from slipping off the pilot.

 FINAL CHECK Sit in the harness and check all adjustments.
-Some of these adjustments, such as the seat angle, can be made while flying when safely away from the ground.
+Some of these adjustments, such as the seat angle, can be made while flying when safely away from the ground and all obstacles.
 Comfort is the most important consideration when adjusting the harness.
-An uncomfortable harness is a distraction and is a safety issue as a result.
+An uncomfortable harness is a distraction and is also a safety issue.